 Supporters of the new Cuba policy say by speaking directly to the Cuban people over the heads of the Cuban government Obama is sending a strong message of American solidarity with Cubans seeking greater economic and political freedom.

-the best way to advance American interests and values, and the best way to help the Cuban people improve their lives, is through engagement,” Obama said on Saturday.
+“I believe that the best way to advance American interests and values, and the best way to help the Cuban people improve their lives, is through engagement,” Obama said on Saturday.
 “Change won’t come to Cuba overnight.
 But as Cuba opens up, it will mean more opportunity and resources for ordinary Cubans,” he added, noting that polls indicate “overwhelming support for this new relationship.”

 Obama said he will meet with Cuban private sector entrepreneurs as well as members of civil society whom he described as “courageous men and women who give voice to the aspirations of the Cuban people.